Photo Gallery (7)

 In addition to the Uffizi, Florence has other museums that would be the main artistic attraction of any other big city in the world.
 Accademy's Gallery, the Bargello or Palazzo Pitti With its eight museums including the Palatine Gallery.

-The Florentines boast of having the best example of beauty in both feminine art (the "Botticelli's Venus") And male (the"David of Michelangelo").
+The Florentines boast of having the best example of beauty in both women's art (the "Botticelli's Venus") is masculine (the"David of Michelangelo").

 The left bank of the Arno (Oltrarno) is an area rich in monuments, where today's breathtaking craftsmanships are still the atmosphere of Florence, once described by Vasco Pratolini.

 There are numerous literary insights throughout the city: from the neighborhoods of the tower houses, where the tombstones recall the verses that these very places inspired Dante Alighieri, To the serenity of the Medici villas, where the neoplatonic academy often met Lorenzo the Magnificent, To the theaters Pergola and of Boboli Gardens, Where the first melodramatic melodramas were brought to scenes for lyrical opera.

 Florence as "Cradle of the Renaissance"Has his masterpieces in the works of Filippo Brunelleschi (cf. Hospital of the Innocents Church of San Lorenzo And that of Holy Spirit) And Leon Battista Alberti (the facade of Santa Maria Novella e Palazzo Rucellai), But also other artistic periods have left their absolute masterpieces: from Romanesque to San Miniato al Monte, To the Gothic of Santa Croce (Where the burials of the Italic glories are located, as Ugo Foscolo, also buried there), to the extravagances of Giambologna's Mannerism or Bernardo Buontalenti (as Neptune Fountain or Boboli Gardens), up to the masterpieces of the great Italian architects of the twentieth century such as the "Santa Maria Novella station" and the "Stadio Artemio Franchi", respectively by Giovanni Michelucci and Pier Luigi Nervi.